syncfusion-content/blazor-docs/blazor/scheduler/how-to/different-work-hours-for-each-days.md

 ---
 layout: post
-title: Set different work hours for each days of the each resource in blazor schedule | Syncfusion
+title: Different work hours for each days in blazor schedule | Syncfusion
 description: Learn here all about Set different work hours for each days of the each resource in Syncfusion Blazor Scheduler component using methods and events.
 platform: Blazor
 control: Scheduler